Etzio-TUI/Etzio-TUI/README.md

 - 👋 Hi, I’m @Etzio-TUI
-- 👀 I’m interested in ...Linux and tui
+- 👀 I’m interested in ...Linux
-- 🌱 I’m currently learning ...Linux and tui
+- 🌱 I’m currently learning ...python & JS
-- 💞️ I’m looking to collaborate on ...how to become more familiar with tui
+- 💞️ I’m looking to become more familiar with programming languages.
-- 📫 How to reach me ...seancarleo73@gmail.com
+- 📫 How to reach me ...scar0476@protonmail.com

 <!---
 Etzio-TUI/Etzio-TUI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.